-The Santa Rita Jail in Alameda County was the first in the country to build its own smart grid.
-The jail can operate as an “island” separate from the main electric grid to save money by generating its own ultra-clean and renewable electricity when power rates are highest.
-The jail is the third-largest facility of its kind in California and the fifth-largest in the nation.
+The Santa Rita Jail is the first in the country to build its own all-inclusive smart grid.
+Located in Alameda County, the jail is the third-largest facility of its kind in California and the fifth-largest in the nation.

 Several energy efficiency and renewable energy projects have been implemented since 2002, including solar photovoltaic panels and wind turbines, a fuel cell cogeneration plant, an advanced energy storage system, and a 3,600 million British thermal units (BTU) solar hot water system.